 What are the signs and symptoms of coronavirus?

 The main symptoms that both the government and the NHS recommend to look out for include a high temperature, a new and/or continuous cough and a loss or change to your smell and taste senses.

 To see if you have a high temperature above 38℃, you don’t necessarily need to measure your body’s temperature with a thermometer.
 Touch your chest or back and see if the area is hot to touch.
 You could also get someone else to do this.

 A new and/or continuous cough means coughing frequently for over an hour or having three or more coughing fits in 24 hours.
 It will likely be a dry cough as opposed to a chesty cough.

-Finally, a loss or change to your taste or smell is a relatively new symptom that the government has asked people to look out for.
-Generally, people with the virus state that they can hardly taste anything at all.
+Finally, a loss or change to your taste or smell is a symptom that was discovered after research during the pandemic.
+Some people who have had the virus state that they can hardly taste anything at all.
 You may also notice that things smell or taste different.

 It’s recommended that you call 111 if you have any of the above symptoms.
 They will ask you some questions about how you’re feeling, before giving advice on what needs to be done and help you to get a test if you need one.

 Other symptoms may include chills, a headache, aches and pains, a sore throat, a runny or blocked nose, nausea or diarrhoea, though these are less common.

 Coughs can often be a sign of a cold or the flu so it may be hard to know whether these illnesses are the cause or whether coronavirus is to blame.
 How often you’re coughing as well as the type of cough you have can help you to determine this.